SmogDr/edar_coursebook/docs/04-dataviz.md

 # Data Visualization: ggplot2 {#dataviz}

+## Objectives
+This Chapter is designed around the following learning objectives.
+Upon completing this Chapter, you should be able to:

+- Install and call the ggplot function to visualize dataframe elements;
+- Define the difference between data, aesthetics, and layers in a ggplot call;
+- Define how to change color and shape elements in a ggplot layer;
+- Create, store, and save a ggplot object using an RStudio script.

 ## Install and call `ggplot2`
 > <span style="color: blue;"> The best design gets out of the way between the viewer’s brain and the content. - Edward Tufte </span>